 Science and Engineering Collection, 5th Floor

-The collection focus is for undergraduate and post graduate study in the disciplines of the science (chemistry, earth sciences, mathematics, physics,) and engineering.
+The collection focus is for undergraduate and post graduate study in the disciplines of the science (chemistry, earth sciences, mathematics, physics) and engineering.
 It also houses monographs covering general agriculture; animal, plant and crop science, water resources; and wine and viticulture.
 The collection is arranged by Dewey classification.
 The folio (larger sized) books are located on the northern side of the 5th floor.

-Reference Collection, 3rd Floor
+Reference Collections, 3rd Floor